openattic/openattic/documentation/install_guides/quick_start_guide.rst

    For this deployment we've chosen the `rolebased policy
    <https://github.com/SUSE/DeepSea/blob/master/doc/examples/policy.cfg-rolebased>`_.
-   Please change this file to your needs.
+   Please change this file according to your environment.
+See ``man 5 policy.cfg`` for details.

    **Stage 2** - The configuration stage parses the ``policy.cfg`` file and merges the included files into their final form::